denysdzhyma/escape-game-cs/README.md

 - Windows 8.1/10/11 64-bit (Click Maximize and scroll up until 'Escape Mini Game' appears after opening the .exe file)

 The .NET Runtime is required.
-Please download and install it from the following link: https://dotnet.microsoft.com/en-us/download
+Download and install it from the following link: https://dotnet.microsoft.com/en-us/download